OsamaFaker/INTRUSION-DETECTION-BIG-DATA/README.md

 6- for multiclass classification, Information packets that represent normal network traffic from both data sets are ignored and only the attack information packets are using to evaluate the proposed method.

+## Step 3:training the DNN and Ensable technques